 Field-hunting tip

-Look in mantle rocks country — that is the host setting where dunite typically forms.
+Look in mantle rocks country, the host setting where dunite typically forms.
 If you start seeing olivine, chromite, pyroxene in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.